aminfdev/Social-Media-API/README.md

  * DELETE /api/comments/:postId: Delete a comment.

-For more details on request and response formats, refer to the source code and documentation.
+For more details on request and response formats, refer to the source code.